Your family law property conference

 What if my ex-partner is going to sell our property or empty the bank account?

-Get immediate legal advice about your options, whether the property or bank account is in sole or joint names.
+Get immediate legal advice about your options, even if the property or bank account is in sole or joint names.
 If you don’t have a lawyer, call us on 1300 65 11 88 to make an appointment or contact your local community legal centre or a private lawyer (at your cost).

 What if my dispute is about property and children’s issues?